dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Central-America/cam-apm.md

 ---

 ## PuntoXpress
 _PuntoXpress_ is a cash collection network with regional coverage in Central America.
 When the customers of e-commerce platforms make purchases on their websites, the merchant requests us to generate a debt.
 Subsequently, the customer goes to a _PuntoXpress_ collection point, checks the debt associated with a reference, and makes the payment.
-Then, _PuntoXpress_ notifies us, and we report the merchant.
+Then, _PuntoXpress_ notifies us, and we report to the merchant.

 ### Request parameters
 You need to include specific fields for this payment method to work correctly.
 Check the [Purchase operation]({{< ref purchase-operations.md >}}#request-parameters) article for details on authentication, languages of the response, and basic purchase parameters such as amount and currency.